christiansandberg/canopen/README.rst

 Features
 --------

-* Object Dictionary from EDS
+The library is mainly meant to be used as a master.

-* NMT master/slave
+* NMT master
-* SDO client/server
+* SDO client
 * PDO producer/consumer
-* SYNC producer/consumer
+* SYNC producer
-* EMCY consumer/producer
+* EMCY consumer
 * TIME producer
 * LSS master
+* Object Dictionary from EDS

+Incomplete support for creating slave nodes also exists.

+* SDO server
+* PDO producer/consumer
+* NMT slave
+* EMCY producer
+* Object Dictionary from EDS

 Installation